abachleda/FM_e-services/README.md

 3. A requirements.txt file has been supplied with all the necessary libraries required to use this tool.
 Use Command Prompt to navigate to the directory C:\KTP_e-services-master and use pip install -r requirements.txt to ensure all requirements are present.

 # How to run data processing services
+After all required packages were installed on the local machine e-services can be either run from command windows or added to Task Scheduler and run as a periodic task.